gbdev/pandocs/content/Video_Display.md

 above.
 After the pixel with the highest priority has been determined, the OBJ-to-BG priority of *only* that pixel is honored (or disregarded if this is a transparent pixel, i.e. a pixel with color ID zero).
-Thus if a sprite with a higher priority but with OBJ-to-BG priority turned on overlaps a sprite with a lower priority and a nonzero background pixel, the background pixel is displayed regardless of the lower-priority sprite's OBJ-to-BG Priority.
+Thus if a sprite with a higher priority but with OBJ-to-BG Priority toggled on overlaps a sprite with a lower priority and a nonzero background pixel, the background pixel is displayed regardless of the lower-priority sprite's OBJ-to-BG Priority.
 :::